 In 2008, I worked in emergency care after qualifying as a nurse.
 I was horrified at the attitudes toward mental health patients in crisis.
 I began to see how economically deprived areas were suffering more and more from poor physical and mental health, and how they desperately needed and deserved better care.
-I felt disillusioned by the NHS and left to pursue
+I felt disillusioned by the NHS and left to pursue agency nursing.

 I completed my counselling qualifications in 2017.
 At this point, whilst working in palliative care, I’d developed a strong interest in counselling patients and families as they faced end-of-life care for themselves or loved ones.